codeo-za/segmenta/README.md

           - retreives values which are in 'x' and also not in 'y' or 'z';
         - brackets around segment ids are optional:
           `GET WHERE IN 'x'` is equivalent to `GET WHERE IN('x')`
-        - the `IN` keyworkd is optional after the first usage:
+        - the `IN` keyword is optional after the first usage:
           `GET WHERE IN 'x' and IN 'y'` is equivalent to `GET WHERE IN 'x' AND 'y'`
         - syntax is case-insensitive
           `GET WHERE IN 'x'` is equivalent to `get where in 'x'` and `Get Where In('x')`